-Cookies – useful to track website visitor engagement, follow up with marketing, gather information about unique visitors, identify visitors, and to make a visitors user experience run smoothly.
-With the General Data Protection Regulation taking effect on 25 May 2018 companies will, however, have to rethink their cookie strategy.
+Cookies are useful to track website visitor engagement, follow up with marketing, and to make visitors user experience run smoothly.
+However, with the General Data Protection Regulation (GDPR) took effect on 25 May 2018 companies have to rethink their cookie strategy.

-According to the GDPR companies need to account and inform about what information they collect through cookies, ensure transparency in processing the data and inform about who tracks the data, where and for how long its kept, and for what purpose it’s accumulated.
+According to GDPR, companies need to account and inform about what information you collect through cookies.
+It is your responsibility to ensure transparency in processing data and inform about who tracks the data.
+On top of that, you need to be aware of the data location.
+Also, for how long have you been keeping, and for what purpose it has been accumulated.

 What are cookies?

 Are they a spying tools tracking your every move on the Internet, or tracking devices designed to make your life easier?